MicrosoftDocs/azure-dev-docs/articles/ux-beta/django-postgresql-webapp/django-postgresql-webapp.md

 ## 4 - Connect the app to the database

-With the code now deployed to App Service, the next step is to connect the app to the Postgres database in Azure.
+With the web app and Postgres database created, the next step is to connect the web app to the Postgres database in Azure.

 The app code expects to find database information in four environment variables named `DBHOST`, `DBNAME`, `DBUSER`, and `DBPASS`